Well-Posedness and Ill-Posedness for the Fourth order cubic nonlinear Schr\"odinger equation in negative Sobolev spaces: Introduction

-Using the Strichartz estimates, one can easily show the local well-posedness for the regular initial data $u_0 \in H^s\left(\mathbb{R}\right)$, $s\geq 0 $.
-Moreover, the global well-posedness in $H^s\left(\mathbb{R}\right), s\geq 0$ follows from the conservation laws.
-On the other hand, nonlinear interactions of solutions evolved from the rough initial data $u_0\in H^s\left(\mathbb{R}\right)$ with $s<0$, generate a loss of derivatives in the trilinear estimate, and the Strichartz estimates are not enough to get around this loss of derivatives.
-To deal with this loss, we use the Bourgain spaces $X^{s,b}$ which capture a number of dispersive smoothing effects.
-Observing the non-resonant case in the nonlinear interactions, one can detect another dispersive smoothing effect, which is crucial to recover the loss of derivatives.
-Therefore, by exploiting this dispersive effects, we can prove the above triliner estimates in the negative regularity regime.
+\end{remark} To prove Theorem \ref{thm: local well-posedness}, we use the contraction mapping argument.
+A natural choice of the iteration space is the $X^{s,b}$-space.
+The $X^{s,b}$-space were simultaneously introduced by Klainerman and Machedon in the context of wave equations and Bourgain \cite{Bourgain1, Bourgain2} in the context of Schr\"odinger equations and the KdV equation.
+In the contraction mapping argument, the main part is to obtain a suitable trilinear estimate (Proposition \ref{prop:t1}).
+In Proposition \ref{prop:t1}, we prove that the trilinear estimate holds for $s\geq -\frac{1}{2}$.
+We point out that below $L^2(\mathbb{R})$, nonlinear interactions generate a loss of derivatives in the trilinear estimate and hence the Strichartz estimates \eqref{st} are not enough to get around this loss of derivatives.
+To deal with this loss, we strongly use the nature of $X^{s,b}$-space which captures dispersive smoothing effects.
+Observing the non-resonant case in the nonlinear interactions, one can detect a dispersive smoothing effect, which is crucial to overcome the loss of derivatives.
+By exploiting this dispersive smoothing effects, one can prove the trilinear estimate in the negative regularity regime (Proposition \ref{prop:t1}).
+However, in Remark \ref{rem: trilienar estimate fail remark.}, we present a counterexample for the trilinear estimate when $s<-\frac{1}{2}$ (we point out that the failure of the trilinear estimate is due to the resonant interaction of high-high-high to high).
+Therefore, $s=-1/2$ is the optimal regularity for the trilinear estimate to hold.
+More details are presented in Remark \ref{rem: trilienar estimate fail remark.}.

-Our proof is via the contraction principle.
-As we mentioned, a natural choice of the iteration space is the Bourgain space, also known as the $X^{s,b}$ space.
-The modern form of these spaces were introduced by Bourgain \cite{Bourgain1},\cite{Bourgain2}.
-This $X^{s,b} $ space is one of the best spaces for detecting nonresonant interactions.

-Now consider the global-in-time behavior of the solutions constructed in Theorem \ref{thm: local well-posedness}, with $s<0$, on an arbitrary time interval $[0,T]$.
-We state our second main theorem.